-Doors open at 6:30 PM for socializing, munching, and general good fun.
+Doors open at 6:30 PM for socializing.
+Snacks will be available then and after the presentation.
 Nonmembers welcome; free admission.

 Remember to bring:

 For further information, contact Phyllis Schunck at (512) 472-2086 in Austin.